-After running the cluster configuration procedure to You should Disable a quorum disk Perform the following steps: Caution: Do not perform these steps until you are ready to reboot the entire OpenVMS Cluster system.
-Because you are reducing quorum for the cluster, the votes cast by the quorum disk being removed could cause cluster partitioning.
-1. Update the AUTOGI parameter files for a described in Section EN parameter files and the current system ll quorum watchers in the cluster, as 8.6.1.
-2. Evaluate whether or not quorum will be lost without the quorum disk: IF THEN Quorum will not be lost Perform these steps: 1.
-Use the DCL command SET CLUSTER/EXPECTED VOTES to reduce the value of quorum.
+After running the cluster configuration procedure to You should Add or remove a voting member Update the AUTOGEN parameter files and the current system parameter files for all nodes in the cluster, as described in Section 8.6.1.
+Enable a quorum disk Perform the following steps: 1.
+Update the AUTOGEN parameter files and the current system parameter files for all quorum watchers in the cluster, as described in Section 8.6.1.
+2. Reboot the nodes the watchers (Section 2.3 t have been enabled as quorum disk .9).
+Reference: See also Sect a quorum disk. ion 8.2.4 for more information about adding Disable a quorum disk Perform the following step os: Caution: Do not perform these steps until you are read the entire OpenVMS Cluster system.
+Because you are r quorum for the cluster, the votes cast by the quorum dis removed could cause cluster partitioning.
+N parameter files and the current system l quorum watchers in the cluster, as 3.6.1.
+2. Evaluate whether or not quorum will be lost without the quorum disk: IF THEN Quorum will not be lost Perform these steps: Use the DCL command SET CLUSTER/EXPECTED VOTES to reduce the value of quorum.
 2. Reboot the nodes that have been disabled as quorum disk watchers.
-(Quorum disk watchers are described in Section 2.3.8.)
+(Quorum disk watchers are described in Section 2.3.9.)
 Quorum will be lost Shut down and reboot the entire cluster.
-Reference: Cluster shut down is described in Section 8.6.2.
+Reference: Cluster shutdown is described in Section 8.6.2.
 Reference: See also Sec removing a quorum disk. tion 8.3.2 for more information about Add a satellite node Perform these steps: • Update the volatile network databases on other cluster members (Section 8.6.4). • Optionally, alter the satellite's local disk label (Section 8.6.5).
-Enable or disable the LAN for cluster communications Update the current system parameter files and reboot the node on which you have enabled or disabled the LAN (Section 8.6.1). (continued on next page)
+Enable or disable the LAN or IP for cluster communications Update the current system parameter files and reboot the node on which you have enabled or disabled the LAN or IP (Section 8.6.1). (continued on no